 Companies don’t often listen to their own employees as well as they listen to outsiders.
 I see it a lot because people will listen to me.
 Yet much of what I tell my customers’ managers’ comes from their own employees.
 Those employees get a strong subliminal message from their employer that their observations, opinions and suggestions don’t count.
 When that happens they stop offering up their ideas.
 Innovation, creativity and good company spirit are stifled.
-This happens fast – the first time someone has a really good suggestion that is ignored, is about all it takes.
-No more ideas flow.
-Not only do you miss out on the benefits of the quick wins, but the remaining 90 per cent of the iceberg remains hidden because people stop looking for it.
+This happens fast – the first few times that someone has a really good suggestion that is ignored, the tap is shut.
+As a general manager you will miss out on the benefits of the quick wins, and also help to keep the remaining 90 per cent of that iceberg hidden.
+Your people simply stop looking for it.
 When this happens, it takes an expensive “expert” to come along from outside to point out what you already had at your fingertips.
 Fortunately the outsider, although often received with some trepidation, usually gets a pretty good reception and once people realize that the outsider actually pays attention, they open up.

-Right away, it laid of hundreds to get the financial benefit with an expectation that the process benefit would follow magically.
-To the accountants this probably made sense – part of the benefit came from reduced numbers.
+They laid of hundreds to get the financial benefit with an expectation that the process benefit would follow magically.
+To the accountants this probably made sense – savings of costs, a part of the benefit, would come from reduced numbers.
 They could lay people off at any time easily, so they did.
 But they failed to change anything else.
 Needless to say, the formerly inefficient work processes remained in place.
 Yet the workforce was now smaller, just as inefficient and demoralized.
-The process changes began but were carried out half-heartedly.
-Survivors didn’t change their practices, change management hadn’t been done at all.
+Later, they attempted to make process changes.
+They were carried out halfheartedly.
+Survivors of the layoffs didn’t really change their practices, change management hadn’t been done at all.
 In attempting to grab a cost benefit quickly, only doing part of the work to implement new processes and ignoring the feelings of their employees, that company put itself in a very bad situation with a demoralized and disinterested workforce, working inefficiently with old practices on newly designed but only partially implemented processes.